• Skip to main content

 Patient and Family Support

-• Other services in the NICU include dedicated nutritionists, pharmacists, speech pathologists, physical and occupational therapists, discharge planners, and social workers, as well as lactation consultants, patient education specialists, translation services, trained volunteers, and chaplaincy support.
+• Other services in the NICU include dedicated dietitians, pharmacists, speech pathologists, physical and occupational therapists, discharge planners, social workers, trained volunteers, and pastoral care support.

-• We work closely with several community partners, and the Arkansas Department of Health, on projects and initiatives related to improving infant health and safety and decreasing infant mortality.
-We have a very active Infant Safety Program here at UAMS.
+• We work closely with several community partners and the Arkansas Department of Health on projects and initiatives to improve maternal and infant health and decrease infant mortality.
+We have a dedicated Infant Safety program in the NICU that includes child passenger safety education and safe sleep initiatives.

 Outreach, Teaching, and Research